opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.markdown

 with our model descriptors in order to know the 3D coordinates of the found features into the current scene.

 Firstly, we have to set which matcher we want to use.
-In this case is used @ref cv::FlannBasedMatcher matcher which in terms of computational cost is faster than the @ref cv::BruteForceMatcher matcher as we increase the trained collectction of features.
+In this case is used
+@ref cv::FlannBasedMatcher matcher which in terms of computational cost is faster than the
+@ref cv::BFMatcher matcher as we increase the trained collectction of features.
 Then, for FlannBased matcher the index created is *Multi-Probe LSH: Efficient Indexing for High-Dimensional Similarity Search* due to *ORB* descriptors are binary.